All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Although cannabis is now legalised in some countries, it is still a very dangerous and damaging drug.

 Cannabis often makes its users depressed, anxious and lethargic.

 Whilst cannabis creates a very strong psychological addiction, making it extremely hard to quit, it does not create a physical dependency and addiction.

 It is because of this that no one will require a physical detox if they attend rehab with an addiction to cannabis.

 However, they will need to undergo a lot of therapy in order to overcome their cravings and triggers.

 Luckily, rehab centres across Coventry offer a very wide range of therapy and treatment techniques in order to give their patients the best chance possible of successfully recovering.

-A few of these therapy techniques are listed below:
+A few of these physical and talking therapies are listed below: